TWICKENHAM ROWING CLUB BYLAWS

 -

-Competency: Single Scullers must demonstrate their sculling proficiency and knowledge of navigation rules to the Captain or their representative(s) by passing the relevant competency test.
+Competency: Single scullers must demonstrate their sculling proficiency and knowledge of navigation rules to the Captain or their nominated representative(s) by passing the relevant competency test.

 -